srl-labs/learn-srlinux/docs/tutorials/evpn-mh/evpn-mh-verify.md

     13:58:10.866605 IP 192.168.0.11.49747 > 192.168.0.22.80: Flags [S], seq 2625981132, win 1024, options [mss 1460], length 0
     ```

-Check the tcpdump of eth1 and eth1 while sending traffic with nmap and see the traffic is balanced both for incoming and outgoing packets.
+Check the tcpdump of eth1 and eth1 when sending traffic with nmap and see that traffic is balanced for both incoming and outgoing packets.
-> Outgoing ARP packets may not be balanced since the load balancing is layer2 by default.
+> Outgoing ARP packets may not be balanced because load balancing mode of the bond is layer2 by default.

-Now, we must have triggered some EVPN routes in the fabric.
+Now we must have triggered some EVPN routes in the fabric.

-Remember the route-types mentioned earlier, let's check what leaf1 and leaf2 (ES peers) advertises:
+Remembering the route-types mentioned earlier, let's check what leaf1 and leaf2 (ES peers) advertises:

 === "leaf1"
     ```